Skip to Content

 El Meco

-El Meco is home to one of the highest pyramids near Cancun, named El Castillo, and the second tallest in the Yucatan Peninsula after Chichen Itza.
+El Meco is home to one of the highest Mayan pyramids near Cancun, named El Castillo, and the second tallest in the Yucatan Peninsula after Chichen Itza.
 Serpent heads, an important symbol for the Mayans, are situated on the pyramid’s staircase.

 El Meco is one of the best-preserved ruins in Mexico near Cancun, making the visit truly enjoyable.

-These Cancun ruins at El Meco comprise three plaza groups and a total of 18 structures have been uncovered.
+These Cancun ruins at El Meco comprise three plaza groups, and a total of 18 structures have been uncovered.

-It is supposed that during the post-classic period El Meco, along with other settlements like El Rey and San Miguelito, worked to further develop the sea trade networks in the area, and while the time is not accurate, El Meco was likely abandoned upon the arrival of the Spanish.
+It is supposed that during the post-classic period El Meco, along with other settlements like El Rey and San Miguelito, worked to further develop the sea trade networks in the area.

 Distance from Cancun: 5.5 miles (9 kilometers) from Downtown Cancun.